Czeched-Substance/bot/README.md

-# bot
+# CzechedSubstance Bot

-Discord bot for our community
+A Discord bot for our community

 # TODO - Prerequisities